NBISweden/knowledgetransfercrashcourses/CondaCrashCourse/README.md

 4. Add `samtools` to the environment file and update the environment.
 Check that it worked.
 5. Deactivate and remove the environment.
+6. Finally, as a good practice, clean your conda installation:
+`conda clean -all`